29 Nov The Future of the DBA

 DBAs sit and watch as the data hoarders continue to amass data leading to ROT.
 This ROT then forces database vendors to find new and interesting ways to make data go faster when the simple answer might be to get rid of the data you don’t need anymore.

 No, these days a DBA is no longer a car mechanic.
 Oh, we still have a cool collection of tools, and we know all about how the engines work, too.
-But we aren’t allowed to touch anything.
-We get brought in to discussions as a subject matter expert from time to time, but we aren’t doing the lifting.
+But we aren’t allowed to touch the 3rd party apps.
+We are subject matter experts, but others do the lifting.
 We used to do backups and preventative maintenance, remember those days?
 Well, with SQL Server Managed Backup and Azure Query Performance Insight we aren’t needed for those things anymore.

-All of the tasks that a traditional production DBA has been doing for decades are being automated away, right in front of our eyes.
+All the tasks traditional production DBAs have done for decades are being automated away.
+Right in front of our eyes.

 So, no, we aren’t car mechanics.
 Not anymore.

-These days a DBA is similar to an auto emissions testing machine.
-We are asked to help locate a problem and then we notify someone else to take action to fix the problem.
+These days a DBA is similar to an auto emission testing machine.
+We locate problems but notify someone else to take action.

-It won’t be long before the price of a DBA will be a standard rolled into the cost for PaaS from the cloud providers.
+Soon our salaries and tasks will be compared to PaaS costs.
 There won’t be a need for paying to have a DBA on staff anymore.
 After all, we don’t pay to have our mechanic live in our home, right?
 No, we take our car to the garage when needed.
 That’s the model for databases in the future, too.

 It’s because access trumps ownership.
 Companies don’t care if they own databases as much as if they can access data.
 They don’t need to own a DBA, either.
 They just need to access to a DBA from time to time.

 The future of the DBA is in knowing how to build solutions, not tables and indexes.
-The future is in understanding how data is being used, not in how it is stored.
-The future is in being able to help analyze data, not in how it is administered.
+It is analyzing data, not how it is administered.

 The future is in our hands, too.
 We get to decide what we want to learn today that will help us have a job tomorrow.
 Data science is one choice, but not the only choice.
 Another choice would be cloud architect, helping people build solutions by utilizing one or more cloud services.